Key Takeaways from the

 On June 8th, third-party logistics (3PL), shipper, technology, and investment leaders virtually networked at Armstrong & Associates’ 3PL Value Creation Asia Summit to discuss the impact of the COVID-19 pandemic, regional supply chain shifts and trends, e-commerce logistics growth, and advancements in analytical and technological innovation.

 Thank you to KPMG, as well as our sponsors, speakers and attendees for another successful 3PL Value Creation Asia Summit.
 For those who missed the live broadcast, we have summarized some key takeaways below.
-Access to panel discussions is available at this time.

 For those who missed this year’s Asia Summit, here is a summary of trends that were discussed: